LunarVim/LunarVim/README.md

 - spectre, or async task/run
 - setup custom paths
 - install script envsubst is your friend
-- add better whitespace pluginand a toggle, video about clean code maybe
+- add better whitespace plugin and a toggle, video about clean code maybe
 - echodoc and buitin support with CoC
 - snippets (coc snippets)
 - git messenger